"

 • Gender Forms:

 • In languages such as Spanish and many others, gender permeates not only pronoun forms but adjectives, objects and even nouns.
 When possible, include a disclaimer to explain why a project has used a specific gender form.
 It is particularly important to get the gender right when people are speaking, as in video transcriptions and subtitles.
-Refer to the Video Use Guidelines section in the Choosing and Using Visual Media For Our Products for more information.
+Refer to the Video Use Guidelines chapter for more information.

 Resources